 About

-Eventually I came to the realization that I could combine the silversmithing my grandmother taught me with my interest in geology and topography to create wearable art by using topographic data and creating accurate models of the places I visited and/or saw out the airplane windows.
-What better way to remember those lakes formed by glaciers, those canyons carved by rivers and those mountains formed by volcanic eruptions to remind me of those stunning places.
+Eventually I came to the realization that I could combine the silversmithing my grandmother taught me with my interest in geology and topography to create wearable art – I could use topographic data to create accurate models of the places I visited and/or saw out the airplane windows.
+What better way to remember those lakes formed by glaciers, those canyons carved by rivers and those mountains formed by volcanic eruptions.

 I crunch the topographic data and create the jewelry in my 233-year-old farm house in the Connecticut River Valley of Massachusetts.